-CommUNITY Voices gives youth who have may have experienced racism, social injustices, socioeconomic disparities, criminal justice system sentencing disparities, and other issues the chance to examine how these subjects have affected them personally in a safe and supportive environment.
+CommUNITY Voices gives youth who have may have experienced racism, social injustices, socioeconomic disparities, criminal justice system sentencing disparities or other obstacles the chance to examine how these subjects have affected them personally in a safe and supportive environment.

-CommUNITY Voices seeks to make a difference in the way young people view their opportunities in life; to build self-esteem, discipline, high self-expectations, and community involvement; and to give them a voice and a creative outlet to express themselves through theater arts.
-In the process, students learn how important motivation, self-discipline, collaboration, and communication are in achieving goals.
+CommUNITY Voices seeks to make a difference in the way young people view their opportunities in life, building self-esteem, discipline, high self-expectations and community involvement while giving them a voice and a creative outlet to express themselves through theater arts.
+In the process, students learn how important motivation, self-discipline, collaboration and communication are in achieving goals.

 Book a Workshop

 Workshops can be customized to fit within each partner organization’s programming.
-Most workshops are held in 12-week sessions that meet twice weekly for 90-minute workshops (3 hours total each week).
-This structure can be adjusted, to be shorter or longer, to fit each organization’s needs.
+Most workshops are held in 12-week sessions that meet twice weekly for 90-minute workshops (three hours total each week).
+This structure can be adjusted to be shorter or longer, fitting each organization’s needs.

 CommUNITY Voices programming is offered to partner organizations free of charge, thanks to the generosity of The Sherwood Foundation.

-For more information or to schedule a workshop, please fill out the following form or contact Tyrone Beasley, Artistic Associate/Director of Outbound Programs firstname.lastname@example.org, 402-502-4612
+For more information or to schedule a workshop, please fill out the following form or contact Artistic Associate/Director of Outbound Programs Tyrone Beasley at email@example.com or 402-502-4612.

-Below, you will find a sampling of The Rose CommUNITY Voices program’s outreach projects.
+Find a sampling of The Rose CommUNITY Voices outreach projects below.